jhonrocha/jhonrocha.github.io/content/resume.md

 attach_name = "resume.pdf"
 +++

-My name is Jhonantans Moraes Rocha, I have been working as a Fullstack Developer since 2016 and as Team Lead since 2020.
+My name is Jhonantans Moraes Rocha, I am a Senior Software Engineer with 8 years of experience.
-I've been implementing creative and efficient solutions on Node and AWS for 5 years now, and there's still a lot to learn on a daily basis.
+I am most proficient in implementing creative and efficient Back-End solutions built upon Node.js, AWS, Azure, Postgres, and MySQL.
-I've also been working on personal projects with Python and Rust, two fascinating languages that interest me a lot.
+I've also been working on personal projects with Python, Go, and Rust, fascinating languages that interest me a lot.

 <!-- more -->